 Speaking of Arabia, our next stop was at the relics of a home once occupied by Lawrence of Arabia.
-Near the home was a trail which I explored while others were offered tea from local Bedouins.
+Near the home was a trail which I explored while others sipped tea from local Bedouins.
 This is probably sad to admit, but I never knew Lawrence of Arabia was a real person!
 Then again, I wasn’t much of a history student.
 If only we could learn history while visiting these places…much more interesting!
 I had only heard of the 1962 film which was before my time, so now I will rent it.

 Thomas Edward Lawrence was a British author, archaeologist, military officer, and diplomat.
 Soon after the outbreak of World War I, Lawrence joined the British Army and was stationed in Egypt.
 He was sent to Arabia on an intelligence mission and quickly became involved in the Arab revolt.
 He convinced the different tribes to work together to defeat the Ottoman armed forces which culminated in the capture of Damascus in October of 1918.
 He later went on to write The Seven Pillars of Wisdom, an auto biography of his involvement in the revolt.